jxxcarlson/jxxcarlson.io/_pages/about.md

 **Current interests:** Type theory and functional programming, mostly Elm and Futhark.
 Some projects:

 - Building **[MiniLaTeX](https://minilatex.io/)**, a subset of LaTeX that can be rendered to HTML.
-The most interesting part the parser-renderer, which is written in Elm.
+The most interesting part is the parser-renderer, which is written in Elm.
 I've used it for [some lecture notes](https://knode.io/424) and various other little projects.

 - Learning **[Futhark](https://futhark-lang.org/)**, the awesome pure functional language that compiles to highly optimized GPU code.
 I'm [writing notes on Futhark](https://knode.io/1242) as my studies progress.